Black Bean Soup So Easy You Can Make It Now!

 Enter my healthy vegetarian black bean soup.
 It’s so simple, I first created it when I had no stove or running water in my kitchen.
 Since the major kitchen overhaul, I’ve recreated this smoky black bean soup recipe to cook on the stove instead of the microwave.
-Fast, easy, delicious, little mental energy.
-Check, check, check and check.
+Fast, delicious, little mental energy.
+Check, check, and check.

 Why this smoky vegetarian black bean soup is so simple & fabulous

-Pandemic or no pandemic, there’s lots to love about this smoky soup.
+There’s lots to love about this smoky soup.

 - It’s FAST.

 - You probably have most of the ingredients right now.